NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Inherit the Dreaming Heirloom.md

 * * *

 **Effect** You ask the spirit within the pusaka to show you the way.
-You cast [[Guidance|Guidance]] as an occult cantrip.
+You cast [[Spells/Guidance|Guidance]] as an occult cantrip.
 A cantrip is heightened to a spell rank equal to half your level rounded up.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*